 - 1. Web Content: as indicated above, the BXDA public-facing website contains the Accessibility Statement, which will conform with current standards of Web Content Accessibility Guidelines.
 BXDA is committed to ensuring its digital content is accessible to and usable by people with disabilities.
 We are continually improving the user experience for everyone and applying the relevant accessibility standards.
 Additionally, BXDA also maintains an internal website that contains sections addressing diversity and inclusion, as well as equal employment opportunities. - 2.
-BXDA recently completed an IT equipment upgrade that included providing each employee the use of a work iPhone that can better assist with work and accessibility. - 3.
-BXDA provides to each employee the use or access of a computer with a Windows operating system and a full suite of Microsoft Office applications.
+BXDA recently completed an IT equipment upgrade that included providing each employee with the use of a work iPhone that can better assist with work and accessibility. - 3.
+BXDA provides each employee with the use or access of a computer with a Windows operating system and a full suite of Microsoft Office applications.
 Windows is equipped with an array of tools designed to aid individuals with disabilities, including a narrator (or text-to-speech) function, high contrast setting, and magnifier.
 These tools can be found at: Control Panel\All Control Panel Items\East of Access Center.
-Additionally, the Microsoft Office suite of applications include default settings regarding accessibility that alerts the user if there are any
+Additionally, the Microsoft Office suite of applications include default settings regarding accessibility that alerts the user if there are any identified accessibility issues that may impact how an individual with disabilities may make use of said document. - 4.
+BXDA is continuing to work diligently to ensure that our programs are held at spaces or on virtual platforms that support accessibility for people that have mobility disabilities, are blind/low vision, are deaf/hard of hearing, or have cognitive disabilities.